A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Results Discussion

-\textbf{3. \ours\ performs strongly even at $\mathbf{5\%}$ of $\mathbf{S_m}$ known.} We observe that \ours\ performs the best across all the datasets and manipulation types, recovering most of the accuracy on the affected distribution even when $5\%$ of the manipulated set is known.
-We even outperform \retrain\ in the realistic settings when $S_m$ is not fully known, as we utilize negative information, i.e., push influenced neighbors away from the identified deletion set in \contra\ and perform gradient ascent on old labels in \acdc.
+\textbf{4. \ours\ performs strongly even with only $\mathbf{5\%}$ of $\mathbf{S_m}$ known.} \ours\ effectively recovers most of the accuracy on the affected distribution even when only $5\%$ of the manipulated set is known.
+Notably, it outperforms \retrain\ in realistic scenarios where $S_m$ is only partially known.
+We attribute this to \textit{Affected Neighborhood Identification}, which leverages graph structure to infer manipulated nodes and edges beyond those explicitly identified.
+Additionally, \contra\ plays a crucial role by pushing influenced neighbors away from the deletion set and aligning them with their unaffected neighbors, thereby correcting representations even for unknown manipulated samples.

-Overall, these results demonstrate the efficacy of \ours\ in removing different types of manipulations at a tiny fraction ($5\%$) of the manipulation set $S_m$ known, which shows significant progress on the challenge of corrective unlearning in the graph setting.
-We also visualize each method's intermediate GNN layer embeddings after unlearning in Figure \ref{fig:embs} where we can notice \ours\ can remove the class confusion effect, fixing the model's internal representations.